knpuniversity/blog/2023-review.md

 I have an odd, wonderful job, entirely crowd-sourced by you lovely people.

-So in the interest of openness, I wanted share what we did in 2023, my hopes and dreams for 2024 and... some stats!
+So in the interest of openness, I wanted to share what we did in 2023, my hopes and dreams for 2024 and... some stats!

 ### 2023 Open Source

-In 2023, I spent `636 hours` on open source, entirely sponsored by Symfonycasts - i.e. you!
+In 2023, I spent `636 hours` on open source, entirely sponsored by SymfonyCasts - i.e. you!
 The truth is that open source takes time, and time requires money.
 You make this economically possible.
 [Victor](https://github.com/bocharsky-bw) also worked hard on supporting our libraries, which was huge.